Online Calibrated and Conformal Prediction Improves Bayesian Optimization: UNCERTAINTY IN BAYESIAN OPTIMIZATION

 \subsection{Which Uncertainties Are Needed in Online Decision-Making?}

-The statistical framework of proper scoring rules identifies two aspects that characterize an ideal forecast: calibration and sharpness.
-When we have a perfect model, any sufficiently powerful optimization process will result in predictive forecasts having both of these characteristics.
-However, when the model is not ideal, we will need to make a tradeoff between these two orthogonal properties.
-This raises the question: are they equally important for specific downstream tasks such as online decision-making?
+Online sequential decision-making tasks such as Bayesian optimization benefit from an accurate probabilistic model to determine which actions to choose.
+However, because data is limited and because of the need to make modeling assumptions, most predictive models are not optimal.
+This raises the question: which aspects of a predictive model are important for a downstream decision-making task?

-This paper shows that the calibration-sharpness tradeoff can significantly influence model performance.
-In particular, we argue that is much better to be calibrated than sharp.
-We provide intuitive and formal arguments for this claim, and then derive calibration algorithms that improve decision-making performance.
+This paper argues that the calibration-sharpness tradeoff has important implications on downstream performance.
+In particular, we argue that among models that attain a given proper loss, it is {better to achieve good levels of calibration}.